shawnhyam/pico/README.md

 ## kilo

 A quick port of the Kilo text editor to the Pico.
+This version is built for a 320x240 ILI9341-based LCD instead of the Unix terminal.
 The Kilo editor is featured here:
 * https://github.com/antirez/kilo
 * https://viewsourcecode.org/snaptoken/kilo/